 If suspicions of employee data theft arise, it is important to take precautions to prevent the misappropriation of sensitive company data.
 To get started, call 1-877-840-4357 or email email@example.com to discuss how our computer forensics team can help with the investigation.

 Contents from this whitepaper appeared as an article in Cybersecurity Law & Strategy and Legaltech News.
 The authors are: Timothy M. Opsitnick, General Counsel & EVP, TCDI, Joseph M. Anguilano, Director of Operations, and Trevor B. Tucker, Forensic Analyst.
-Located in Cleveland, Ohio, TCDI is a technology company that provides cybersecurity and eDiscovery services.
+With offices located in Cleveland, Ohio and Greensboro, North Carolina, TCDI is a technology company that provides cybersecurity and eDiscovery services.
 Cybersecurity consulting includes investigating accidental or malicious data breaches as well as providing security strategies and assessments to prevent such occurrences. eDiscovery consulting includes computer forensic investigations and ASP ESI hosting.